John J. Carty Park: History

 Rubber Park was opened in 1964 and was one of the first parks in New York City to have rubber matting under the children's’ equipment thus the name of Rubber Park.
 Rubber Park has been the home of numerous groups of kids and teens since its opening.

 John J. Carty Park, located between 94th and 101st Streets and Fort Hamilton Parkway, was named by Local Law in 1971.
-The Triborough Bridge and Tunnel Authority (TBTA) developed both the Verrazano-Narrows Bridge (1965) and this park concurrently thanks to a 1956 federal grant.
+The Triborough Bridge and Tunnel Authority (TBTA) developed both the Verrazzano–Narrows Bridge (1965) and this park concurrently thanks to a 1956 federal grant.
 The playground section of the park contains benches, a large comfort station, numerous game tables, two drinking fountains, and a flagpole with a yardarm on a monument base.
 Play areas consist of red, yellow, green, and white play equipment with safety surfacing, a spray shower, tot and regular swings, basketball and handball courts, and a large asphalt play area.
 The additional park area, which is surrounded by a variety of trees, has a multitude of benches as well as picnic tables, a bocce court, and ten tennis courts.
 The area provides recreational activities for all.